|Date: October 25, 2016

 A NAFTA certificate is considered a legal international trade document and should be validated and signed by an individual with the appropriate knowledge and authority.
-Please provide your valid 2016 certificate to Delmar when completed and no later than December 31, 2015 to ensure no lapse in benefits.
-Without updated certificates on file, importers could face higher duty rates and/or customs fees on imported goods.
+Valid 2017 certificates should be provided to Delmar by December 31st, 2016 to ensure ongoing benefits.
+Without updated certificates on file, importers could face higher duty rates or customs fees on imported goods.

 Upon receipt, each certificate will be reviewed under our NAFTA Compliance & Renewal Program.
 Delmar will take the following steps to support our client’s duty minimization and import compliance programs: